Pumpkin Muffins pop with warm and comforting fall spices, a perfect match for earthy pumpkin. Top them with pumpkin seeds for an extra crunch!

 These Pumpkin Muffins are sweet, spicy and moist.
 I know, I know, moist is not my favorite word either, but there is really no way to adequately describe this Pumpkin Muffin recipe without mentioning that word.

 I also decided to top these Pumpkin Muffins with some pumpkin seeds to add a bit of extra flavor and crunch to them.
 Sometimes I can even find pumpkin spice-flavored pumpkin seeds at Trader Joe’s, so they’re totally a match made in pumpkin heaven.

 These muffins are even better after a day or two, so they’re perfect for packaging up and gifting.
 With Thanksgiving approaching, they’d be a great make-ahead Thanksgiving breakfast or host gift.

 This Pumpkin Muffin recipe is super easy to make.
 And unlike Pumpkin Bread, which takes a bit of time to bake, Pumpkin Muffins bake up pretty quickly.

-You can easily go from wanting Pumpkin Muffins to eating Pumpkin Muffins in the span of an hour if you have the ingredients on hand.
+You can easily go from wanting these muffins to eating them in the span of an hour if you have the ingredients on hand.

 In another, we whisk together our dry ingredients.
-From there, we’ll mix the two together before dividing into a lined muffin tin.
+From there, we’ll mix the two together before dividing into lined muffin tins.

 Either way, you can’t go wrong when Pumpkin Muffins are involved.